 Most attribution discussions implicitly revolve around B2C.
 B2B plays by different rules: B2B buyers go through an average of 27 touchpoints before closing (Gartner), and the buying group consists of 6-10 stakeholders according to Gartner — even 13 people according to Forrester.
 That breaks any cookie-based attribution, because the decision sits with a group, not a person — and each of those people has their own journey.

-In B2C, 6-20 touchpoints are typical (Pathmonk) — new channels such as voice commerce extend the journey further and need to be measurable, the journey is shorter and usually tied to a single person.
+In B2C, Google's 7-11-4 rule applies: before a purchase decision, consumers spend on average 7 hours researching, across 11 touchpoints and in 4 different contexts (Think with Google) — new channels such as voice commerce extend the journey further and need to be measurable, the journey is shorter and usually tied to a single person.
 That still makes classic MTA practical in B2C — but not in B2B.
 There is no way around account-based attribution: touchpoints from all people in an account are considered together, offline events (trade shows, calls, demos) get weight, and the time axis is long enough that multi-touch without time decay hardly makes sense.
 For more on data-based customer segmentation, see our post on predictive analytics in e-commerce.

 Implementation in 6 Steps